number-25/rich_directRNA/docs/output.md

-[SEQUALI](https://github.com/rhpvorderman/sequali) provides general quality statistics about the sequence reads, along with several other features including, overrepresentation analysis and duplication rate estimation.
-It outputs the statistics in both ??
+[SEQUALI](https://github.com/rhpvorderman/sequali) provides general quality statistics about the sequence reads, along with several other features including, over-representation analysis and duplication rate estimation.
+It outputs the statistics in both JSON and HTML format.

 ## Reference genome mapping